The stages of business growth often look different across the board.

 Stages Of Business Growth vs. Business Life Cycle: Which Perspective Applies Better In Your Case?

-Entrepreneurs and SME owners who strive to build a legacy as opposed to a sellable asset, tend to perceive their brand through the growth perspective.
+Entrepreneurs and SME owners who strive to build a legacy, as opposed to a sellable asset, tend to perceive their brand through the growth perspective.
 They look for strategies that will keep their brand relevant in the long-term.

-In this post, we look at the first approach to business growth.
+Let’s look at the first approach to business growth.

 The startup stage, in this case, would begin with a minimum viable product (MVP).